Egyptian presidential candidate Omar Suleiman 370.

 (photo credit: reuters)

-In an interview with Reuters on Sunday, Shater denounced Suleiman’s bid for his former boss’s job.
+In an interview with Reuters on Sunday, the 61-year-old millionaire businessman denounced former intelligence chief Omar Suleiman's eleventh-hour decision to seek his former boss's job.
+Mubarak made Suleiman vice president just before losing power.

 "I consider his entry an insult to the revolution and the Egyptian people," said Shater, who said he spent 12 years in jail during the Mubarak era.
 "Omar Suleiman has made a big mistake.
 He will only win through forgery and, if this happens, the revolution will kick off again."